sammuelyee/docs/cartodb-editor.md

 ### SQL errors

 When executing SQL either in the user interface or through the SQL API, you may encounter errors.
 We report back to you the full error provided by PostgreSQL.
-One of the easiest ways to figure out what is going on is to search for your error on Google to find out what it means.
+One of the easiest ways to figure out what is going on is to search for your error on Google and perform independent troubleshooting.

 ### CartoCSS errors

-CartoCSS styling is generally very simple, but still it can be easy to include typos or forget quotations.
+CartoCSS styling is generally simple, making typos or forgetting quotations are common oversights.
 In cases when you are editing CartoCSS through the user interface, errors are reported back the the CartoCSS input window.
-From there, it is typically not too difficult to figure out what is going on.
-More often than not, make sure you have ended your lines with semi-colons, use quotes when needed, and closed all your brackets and braces.
+From there, it is typically not difficult to discover where you messed up.
+More often than not, users forget to end lines with semi-colons, use quotes, and close brackets and braces.
+Simple proof-reading is best practice.

 ## Your account